Muslim shopper checking ingredient label in supermarket for halal verification

 Method 1: Find the halal certification mark

-A halal certification mark means an accredited body has audited the product and confirmed its ingredients and manufacturing process meet Islamic dietary requirements.
+A halal certification mark means an accredited body has audited the product — its ingredients, supply chain, and production facility — and confirmed it meets Islamic dietary requirements.
+When you find one from a recognised body, you don’t need to read the ingredient list.

 What to look for:

-The mark will usually say “Halal” in Arabic (حلال) or English, often with the certifying body’s initials.
-Recognised bodies include:
+The mark will usually say “Halal” in Arabic (حلال) or English, with the certifying body’s initials.
+Colour is almost always green — IFANCA is the exception (blue).
+The six most commonly encountered marks by region:

 Where to look: Back of pack near the ingredients list, or on the front near the product name.